Computing & e-Safety

 We hold e-Safety high on the agenda at Mersey Park Primary so it is a key part of the Computing Curriculum.
 Online technologies play a huge role in our children’s lives and so providing a broad and balanced online safety education at each key stage is vital to ensuring that pupils can navigate the online world safely and positively.
 Each class has written an e-Safety recipe to ensure they remember how to keep themselves safe online.

-To view the overview of our e-Safety and Cyberbullying curriculum please follow the link for your child’s year group:
+To view the overview for our e-Safety and Cyberbullying curriculum please follow the link for your child’s year group:

 As part of Safer Internet Day we asked One Day Creative to complete a workshop with each of Years 1, 2, 3 and 4.
 Here are some of the highlights from the sessions: